popphp/pop-crypt/README.md

 Encryption
 ----------

-The Encryption classes are built using the `openssl` extensions and its related functions.
+The Encryption classes are built using the `openssl` extension and its related functions.
 Supported ciphers are:

 - `aes-128-cbc`
 - `aes-256-cbc`